mosip/documentation/docs/Master-Data-Services-Functionality.md

 2. Responds with the Center ID, Machine ID ad User ID for the Center, User and Machine mapping deleted successfully
 1. In case of Exceptions, system triggers relevant error messages.

-### C. Fetch Mapping History of Registration Center, Machine and User based on Registration Centre ID, Machine ID, User ID and Date
+### Fetch Mapping History of Registration Center, Machine and User based on Registration Centre ID, Machine ID, User ID and Date
 On receiving a request to fetch Mapping History of Registration, Machine and User with input parameters (Registration Centre ID, Machine ID, User ID and Date), the system  Fetches all the attributes of Registration, Machine and User Mapping from the history table for the Machine ID and Date received

 The record fetched is the latest record existing on or before the date received in the input parameter